Taylwilks/mini-esp32-devkit-v1-rc-car/README.md

 💡 Tips and Future Updates
 -
-A jumper cable-compatible version is under consideration for those who want a solder-free experience.
+A jumper cable-compatible version may be avalible sometime in the future for those who want a solder-free experience.
 Check back for firmware updates and enhanced frame designs.

 🤝 Contributions and Support
 -
-If you have ideas, find bugs, or want to improve this project, feel free to open an issue or submit a pull request!
+If you have ideas, find bugs, or want to improve this project, feel free to open an issue or submit a pull request.